 - Silver Streak 12V Lightning Diverter Solar Fence Charger – Cheaper Alternative To Parmak

 - Zareba ESP10M-X Solar Fence Charger – Best for Small Livestock

 - Gallagher S12 Solar Fence Charger – Can Support any Fencing Types

 - Gallagher S40 Solar Fence Charger – Custom Power Settings

 - Zareba ESP5M-Z Solar Fence Charger

-- Gallagher S6 Solar Fence Charger – Best For Pets
+- Gallagher S6 Solar Fence Charger – Best Solar Electric Fence Charger for Pets

 Because the core function of a solar electric fence charger is to either keep pets in or keep predators and pests out, it needs a reliable joule output.
 The joule output determines how much charge is flowing through the fencing to shock the animals.